Texas Hill Country

 If you’ve been led to believe the Lone Star State is pancake flat, our weeklong bike tour through the rolling Texas Hill Country will prove otherwise.

-This extremely popular cycling adventure begins and ends in New Braunfels, a small town deep in the heart of Hill Country.
+This extremely popular cycling adventure begins and ends in the heart of Hill Country in Fredericksburg.
 From there we’ll make our way on quiet farm and ranch roads through this region celebrated for its dazzling displays of spring wildflowers — most notably bluebonnets — that grow so thickly they sometimes appear to be distant lakes on the horizon.
-We’ll visit historic settlements including Blanco, Luckenbach, Fredericksburg, and Johnson City, riding along crystal-clear streams and oak-covered hills, and we’ll camp beside rivers with names that evoke the old Southwest (like Guadalupe and Pedernales).
+We’ll visit historic settlements including Blanco, Luckenbach, and Johnson City, riding along crystal-clear streams and oak-covered hills, and we’ll camp beside rivers with names that evoke the old Southwest (like Guadalupe and Pedernales).
 Along the way, we’ll sample Texas barbecue and Tex-Mex specialties.

-We’ll gather with our tour leaders and the rest of the group in the afternoon in New Braunfels, a town full of old-world heritage and small-town Texas charm.
-Here we’ll have a hearty meal, an orientation meeting, and some time for the tour mechanic to help tune our trusty steeds.
+We’ll gather with our tour leaders and the rest of the group in the afternoon in Fredericksburg, the Heart of Hill Country.
+The town was settled in 1846 by German immigrants.
+Their influence remains, especially in the cuisine and the renowned German-style biergartens — perfect places to kick back with a drink and some good food.
+In Fredericksburg, we’ll have a hearty meal, an orientation meeting, and some time for the tour mechanic to help tune our trusty steeds.
 When it’s time to hit the hay, we’ll snooze beneath the starry Texas sky, dreaming of bluebonnets and barbeque to come.
-But before bed, stop in and have a look — and maybe a Texas-brewed Shiner Bock — at Gruene Hall, the oldest dance hall in Texas.

 Day 2.
-New Braunfels to Johnson City, 51 miles
+Fredericksburg to Johnson City, 58 miles

 On our first riding day, we’ll get a taste of what the “Hill Country” is all about.
 We’ll have plenty of ups and downs as we head north, with views of the rolling hills and sweeping valleys dotted with oak, juniper, and cactus.
 Pedernales State Park, designated in 1971 after the state acquired the former Circle Bar Ranch, will be our campground tonight.
 The park is located along the banks of the scenic Pedernales River.
 Be sure to take advantage of the easy hike to the scenic Twin Falls when we reach our destination.

 Day 3.
-Johnson City to Stonewall, 57 miles
+Johnson City to Blanco, 43 miles

-Today we’ll start by following the Willow City loop, known for its picturesque display of wildflowers.
-From there we’ll ride to Enchanted Rock State Natural Area.
+There is a lot to see and do today.
+We’ll start by following the Willow City loop, known for its picturesque display of wildflowers.
+From there, our ride takes us to our campground at Enchanted Rock State Natural Area.
 The park’s imposing namesake, a Herculean dome of pink granite, covers a full square mile and rises 425 feet above the surrounding countryside.
-Our destination, Fredericksburg, is renowned for its German-style biergartens — perfect places to kick back with a drink and some good food.

 Day 7.
-Blanco to New Braunfels, 48 miles
+Enchanted Rock to Fredericksburg, 36 miles

 Know before you go